Tracking phase synchronization between flagella in the time-frequency domain resolves photophobic response: Materials and methods

 To analyze the occurrence of synchronization, we extend the already published Phase Synchronization Index (PSI) \cite{schack_quantification_2005,liang_synchronization_2016} to its complex form.
 From discrete phase signals $\{\varphi_1^1,\varphi_1^2,...,\varphi_1^N\}$ and $\{\varphi_2^1,\varphi_2^2,...,\varphi_2^N\}$, where $N$ refers to the size of the dataset, the PSI, noted $\widetilde{\Upsilon}$ reads:

 where $k$ is a constant, and $n,m$ are positive integers that correspond to different harmonic factors. $|\widetilde{\Upsilon}|$ ranges from 0 (no synchronization) and 1 (full synchronization).
-In the following, we focus on the synchronization between fundamental modes: $n=m=1$.
+In the following, we focus on the synchronization between fundamental modes: $n=m=1$, corresponding to a nearly resonance of the two oscillators.

 While this standard Phase Synchronization Index (PSI) analysis described above is powerful to study synchronization over time, it assumes that oscillations have stationary frequencies and is therefore limited when applied to transient or nonstationary signals.
 In contrast, our refined approach described below extends the PSI to the time-frequency domain, providing precise insight into how synchronization evolves during rapid transitions such as photoshock.
 We therefore introduce $\widetilde{\Upsilon}_{\Psi} (t,f)$, the PSI defined in the time-frequency domain by including the CWT of each signal, $W_1(t,f)$ and $W_2(t,f)$, in Eq. (\ref{eq:PSI_complex}), without the need of computing explicitly their phases, which yields: